Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Single espresso on the left.
 Doppio on the right

-This type of shade works wonderfully with espresso’s dark brown, while the airy texture creates lots of visual interest, contrasting the drink’s heavier appearance.
+This type of shade works wonderfully with espresso's dark brown, while the airy texture creates a lot of visual interest, contrasting with the drink's heavier appearance.

 Texture